 - Cut live Christmas trees, boughs, and/or wreaths made of cut greens.

-- · Spray snow.
+- Spray snow.

-- · Exterior lights and exterior decorations.
+- Large exterior lights and exterior decorations.

-- · Paper or foil lining the hallway.
+- Paper or foil lining the hallway.

-- · Open flames of any kind.
+- Open flames of any kind.

 - Dangling items from light fixtures.

-- · Lights on the floor or crossing the threshold of a door.
+- Lights on the floor or crossing the threshold of a door.

-- · Glitter or graffiti on the floor.
+- Glitter or graffiti on the floor.

-- · No duct tape allowed.
+- No duct tape allowed.